The sphere free energy of the vector models to order $1/N$: Free energy calculation

 The corrections here are, as usual, minus the sum of the connected vacuum diagrams.
 The $N$-scaling that we have chosen for $\sigma$ above makes it easy to see what diagrams contribute.
 Ignoring self-loops, which vanish, they are

 which we term the counterterm diagram, the pillow diagram, the tetrahedron diagram, and the prism diagram respectively.
 The cross indicates an insertion of $-\mu^{2\delta} \frac{2Z_{g,1}}{N\delta}K^{-1}$, thus making the diagram order $1/N$.
-We would have also considered the diagram , with symmetry factor $1/8$, but it is automatically zero even for finite $\delta$, which can be checked using its Mellin-Barnes representation.
+We would have also considered the diagram , with symmetry factor $1/8$, but it is automatically zero even for finite $\delta$ (and even with additional infinitesimal shifts of the propagators), something which can be checked using its Mellin-Barnes representation.